GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/release-notes/1.0/en.md

 ![Settings page](../../images/releases/v1.0/settings-page.png)

-## Reset settings, and choose to use the restrictive default settings or not
+## Reset settings, and choose to use the restrictive or non-restrictive default settings

 A GraphQL API may be exposed publicly or only privately, and depending on which is the case there are options and features that need to be restricted or not.